isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-04-post-one-small-voice-the-monodrama-in-singapore-theatre.md

 <div style="background-color: white;"><img style="width:350px" src="/images/Vol-12-issue-1/one-small-voice/08_onesmallvoice.bmp">Programme booklet of Huzir Sulaiman’s <i>The Weight of Silk on Skin</i> (2011), about a well-heeled and erudite Singaporean man, played by Ivan Heng, who looks back at the loves and loves lost in his life. <i>Courtesy of Checkpoint Theatre.</i></div>

-There have also been more recent group productions of short monologues such as *The Theatre Practice’s Upstream* (2015) and *Teater Ekamatra’s Projek Suitcase* (2015), featuring many young and upcoming practitioners.
+There have also been more recent group productions of short monologues such as The Theatre Practice’s *Upstream* (2015) and Teater Ekamatra’s *Projek Suitcase* (2015), featuring many young and upcoming practitioners.
 These intimate evenings of solo work also paid particular attention to the spaces they were performed in – Stamford Arts Centre and the Malay Heritage Centre respectively. *Upstream*, for one, was a farewell to The Theatre Practice’s long-time premises as the centre undergoes refurbishment and rebranding as a traditional arts space.
 The monologues presented were often laden with yearning and tinged with regret.
 Often, there was very little movement – one performer presented his half-hour work standing completely still.
 Another sat on a bench, his back to the audience for almost the entire performance.

 Many of these recent monodramas were not inspired by their source material alone, but were buoyed also by a nostalgia for simpler storytelling times – a pre- Internet, pre-smartphone era.
-Director Alvin Tan wrote in his preface to *Best of* (2013) that they wanted the audience to focus their full attention on the storyteller without the help – or perhaps the distraction – of sound, multimedia or technology:
+Director Alvin Tan wrote in his preface to *Best Of* (2013) that they wanted the audience to focus their full attention on the storyteller without the help – or perhaps the distraction – of sound, multimedia or technology:

-“With our contemporary environment bombarded with high tech presences and our senses often preoccupied with the iPad, iPhone, Facebook and Twitter, we have lost much human interactive abilities. (…) Can we ever listen deeply to another human being in person?
+“With our contemporary environment bombarded with high tech presences and our senses often preoccupied with the iPad, iPhone, Facebook and Twitter, we have lost much human interactive abilities. […] Can we ever listen deeply to another human being in person?
 Best of brings us back to storytelling basics.
-Just the storyteller and a chair”.[^26]
+Just the storyteller and a chair.”[^26]

 For *Roots* (2012), creator Chong said in an interview with *The Straits Times* that he, too, wanted to bring the show back to the “roots” of theatre:

 “I think we are forgetting what theatre can be.
 Because it all started with rituals and street performances, where they had nothing – just maybe a table and two chairs, and they could tell the whole play.
-I thought that was the beauty of theatre”.[^27]
+I thought that was the beauty of theatre.”[^27]

 By going “back to basics”, theatremakers invite greater scrutiny of not just the quality of the solo performance – an ability to engage an audience, alone, and for an extended period of time – but also their narrators and central characters.
 Often, these protagonists, from *Talaq* to *The Weight of Silk on Skin*, are flawed and bruised.
 Each carries with them a compelling emotional nakedness, inviting the audience to help shoulder part of the burden they cannot bear.